 Milk refers to a liquid produced by all the female mammals which is a source of many vital nutrients like calcium, Vitamin D and others.
-It is one of the most necessary elements of human diet.
+It is one of the most necessary elements of the human diet.
 Regular milk and Organic milk are two types of milk.

 Organic Milk vs Regular Milk

-Regular milk is obtained from cows which feed on vegetation and grasses which include chemical fertilizers and pesticides and the cows are also given supplements to increase their milk generation capacity.
+Regular milk is obtained from cows which feed on vegetation and grasses, which include chemical fertilizers and pesticides, and the cows are also given supplements to increase their milk generation capacity.
 It is also less nutritious than Organic milk.

 Comparison Table